GMLC-TDC/HELICS/CONTRIBUTING.md

 This section guides you through submitting a bug report for HELICS.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.
 Frequently, helpful information includes Operating System, Compiler used, API, interface, and some details about the function being performed.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.